Modhera Sun Temple – A Road Trip from Ahmedabad

 True to that promise we made to ourselves, when we got an opportunity to visit Ahmedabad, during the kite festival, we included a road trip to explore Modhera Sun Temple amongst other places.

 From time immemorial, even during the Vedic period, Sun and Fire were being worshipped as a symbol of energy and life.
 There are quite a few scriptures that mention the importance of praying to the Sun.
 So much so, the books talk of 12 different manifestations of Sun called the Adityas and hence many temples were also dedicated to the Sun God or Surya Dev to faciliate worship by the devotees.

-Surya Namaskar or Sun Salutation is an elaborate sequence of hand, legs and body movements which are now quite popular when doing Yoga.
+Surya Namaskar in Yoga or the Sun Salutation is an elaborate sequence of hand, legs and body movements which are now quite popular when doing Yoga.
 There are 12 asanas (yoga poses) that complete one cycle of Surya Namaskar.
 It is said that with each cycle one is expected to chant a mantra dedicated to one of Adityas.
 With the second cycle, second Aditya, and so on.

 Modhera Sun Temple (Modhera Surya Mandir)

 Modhera Surya Mandir is located on the banks of the Pushpavati river in Mehsana district of Gujarat at a distance of about 100 KM from Ahmedabad.
 It is a unesco world heritage centre.

 It was already noon when we started from Ahmedabad.
 Generally speaking, we always start early on any road trip, but this day was different .
 It was the day of Uttarayan and every terrace was crowded with people flying kites.
 We became kids with our hosts’ kids and were screaming and shouting “Kai Po Che” whenever another’s kite was “cut”.